Stoke-on-Trent: Architecture

 Stoke-on-Trent's architecture is tied closely to the industrial heritage of the city.
-Bottle ovens (used for early pottery manufacture), canal-side and railway-related mill, factory, or warehouse buildings evolved - within the tightly-knit street pattern of each of the six townships - from transport links and adjacency to local generationally skilled labour.
-Post WWII pottery factories developed a style typified by open-plan manufacturing areas, surrounded by wide expanses of window-walling from floor to ceiling, allowing good daylighting for intricate tasks such as lithography, fettling and decoration.
+Bottle ovens (used for early pottery manufacture), canal-side and railway-related mill, factory or warehouse buildings evolved – within the tightly knit street pattern of each of the six townships – from transport links and adjacency to local generationally skilled labour.
+Post-WWII pottery factories developed a style typified by open-plan manufacturing areas, surrounded by wide expanses of window-walling from floor to ceiling, allowing good daylighting for intricate tasks such as lithography, fettling and decoration.

-In 1966, Stone (Staffordshire) born Cedric Price had proposed a Potteries Thinkbelt design which sought to make use of decommissioned railway routes following the Beeching Cuts and the scarred landscape of coal mining to provide linked learning centres for a technical industry-based curriculum.
-The Staffordshire University Architecture course has introduced an annual Cedric Price day celebrating this and other projects of his.
+In 1966, Stone-born Cedric Price had proposed a Potteries Thinkbelt design which sought to make use of decommissioned railway routes, following the Beeching Cuts and the scarred landscape of coal mining to provide linked learning centres for a technical industry-based curriculum.
+The Staffordshire University Architecture course has introduced an annual Cedric Price Day celebrating this and other projects of his.